Mar. 17, 2021

 Why are liquefied natural gas rail shipments now being proposed?

-On April 10, 2019, President Trump issued an executive order directing the Pipeline and Hazardous Materials Safety Administration to initiate rulemaking to allow liquefied natural gas transport by rail.
+Former President Trump issued an executive order on April 10, 2019, directing the Pipeline and Hazardous Materials Safety Administration to initiate rulemaking to allow liquefied natural gas transport by rail.

 The class of rail cars the new tank car is based on — DOT-113 rail cars — have experienced numerous failures while transporting other, less dangerous cargoes.

 How is the rule dangerous?

-The Pipeline and Hazardous Materials Safety Administration’s rule proposes no restrictions on the number or distribution of liquefied natural gas tanker cars in a particular train, nor on the routes these trains may travel.
+The Pipeline and Hazardous Materials Safety Administration’s rule does not restrict the number or distribution of liquefied natural gas tanker cars in a particular train, nor the routes these trains may travel.

-Under the rule, bomb trains would be subject to a voluntary speed limit of up to 50 mph through densely-populated cities.
+Under the rule, bomb trains would be subject to the rail industry’s own voluntary speed limit of up to 50 mph, even through densely-populated cities.

-Officials at the Federal Railroad Administration have noted that tank cars are unlikely to survive impacts at even 30 mph.
+Officials at the Federal Railroad Administration have previously noted that tank cars are unlikely to survive impacts at even 30 mph.

 Have other federal agencies expressed concerns?